World Land Trust (WLT) has a variety of educational resources to offer all ages.

-Most of our education and fundraising packs have been designed to target specific Key Stages and our downloadable maps and publications provide excellent supporting material.
+Most of our materials have been designed to target specific Key Stages and our downloadable maps and publications provide excellent supporting resources.

 Read species fact files on animals and plants found in wildlife reserves protected by WLT funding.
 Learn fascinating facts about some of the weird and wonderful wildlife that live on the reserves, such as the Giant Otter, beautiful hummingbirds and unusual tropical plants.